corda/corda-docs-portal/content/en/docs/corda-os/4.4/tutorial-contract.md

 {{< /tabs >}}

-We define a class that implements the `ContractState` interface.
+We define a class that indirectly implements the `ContractState` via `OwnableState`.

 We have four fields in our state: